carla-simulator/carla/Docs/core_world.md

 The world has access to some advanced configurations for the simulation.
 These determine rendering conditions, simulation time-steps, and synchrony between clients and server.
 They are accessible from the helper class [carla.WorldSettings](python_api.md#carla.WorldSettings).

 For the time being, default CARLA runs with the best graphics quality, a variable time-step, and asynchronously.
 To dive further in this matters take a look at the __Advanced steps__ section.
-The pages on [synchrony and time-step](adv_synchrony_timestep.md), and [rendering options](adv_rendering_options.md).
+The pages on [synchrony and time-step](adv_synchrony_timestep.md), and [rendering options](adv_rendering_options.md) could be a great starting point.

 ---
 That is a wrap on the world and client objects.
 The next step takes a closer look into actors and blueprints to give life to the simulation.